bravetools/bravetools/README.md

 * Create a new LXD bridge `bravebr0`
 * Create a new storage pool `brave-TIMESTAMP`

-These steps ensure that Bravetools establishes a connection with LXD server and runs a self-contained LXD environment that doesn't interfere with any potentially existing profiles and LXD bridges.
+These steps ensure that Bravetools establishes a connection with LXD server and runs a self-contained LXD environment that doesn't interfere with any potentially existing user profiles and LXD bridges.

 ## Quick tour